abhirambr345/MD_agglomeration_code/README.txt

 ####     abhirambr@iisc.ac.in 	     ####
 #########################################

+If you use this code in any future publications, please cite the following publication:

+Abhiram B R and Debraj Ghosh, Atomic investigation on optimal interfacial bonding for enhanced fracture properties in polymer nanocomposites, Engineering Fracture Mechanics (2023): 109078

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 This folder contains molecular dynamics (MD) codes to simulate the influence of agglomeration of functionalized carbon nanotube (CNT) on the